salmoni/Salstat/readme.txt

 Salstat revitalised

-This is not Salstat 2 (see https://code.google.com/p/salstat-statistics-package-2/ and try it!).
+Salstat is open source statistics software.
+Think of something like SPSS or SAS but with a friendlier interface.

-I've done no work on this for about 10 years only to find that people are *still* using it.
-I'm surprised at its longevity and wonder if, just maybe, I should continue developing it.
+I last worked on this 10 years only to find that people are *still* using it.
+I'm surprised at its longevity and am devoting my spare time to making it the best of its kind.
+There's a way to go yet but it is coming along well.

 INSTALLATION: